kurron/docker-inspect-to-compose/README.md

 simply issue `./gradlew`.
 After a moment or two, you should have a fully assembled application in `build/libs`.

 # Installation
-The application runs standalone and can be conveniently launched via `./gradlew bootRun`.
+The application runs standalone and can be conveniently launched via `./run.sh`.
+This will create `generated-docker-compose.yml` in the current directory.

 # Tips and Tricks

 ## Specifying The Output File
-By default, `docker-compose.yml` is generated.
-If you want use a different file name, supply the `--output` switch and file name.
-For example, `java -jar build/libs/docker-inspect-to-compose-0.0.0.RELEASE-executable.jar --output=foo.yml`.
+By default, `generated-docker-compose.yml` is generated.
+If you want use a different file name, supply the file name to the `run.sh` script.
+For example, `./run.sh foo.yml`.

 ## Validating The Output
 Use something like `docker-compose --file foo.yml config --services` to see if Docker Compose thinks